TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

    is worthwhile to take the step because you will notice that you can increase your efficiency with TDD and save yourself a lot of frustrating experiences (eg in the painful search for an error).
-More information about the test-driven development, see chapter Chapter 2 in the section "Test-Driven Development".
+More information about the test-driven development, see chapter Chapter 2 in the section "test-driven development".
 If you still decide to test only at the end, you can create the cycles of test development and skip the class in a train.
 We have cautioned, however.